40 Famous Abstract Paintings: Interpreting The Artist’s Reality

 Image Source: artsy.net

-This famous abstract painting was born when Sonia Delauney and her artist husband, Robert, saw a light post while they were on a walk.
+This popular abstract art was born when Sonia Delauney and her artist husband, Robert, saw a light post while they were on a walk.

 They both decided to challenge themselves to capture the glow of that lamp.